 - A. Prepare subfloor in accordance with manufacturers printed instructions, ASTM F710, Division 01 requirements, and as follows: - 1.
 Protection of In-Place Conditions: - a.
 Close areas to traffic and to other work until flooring is firmly set. - 1).
-When using acrylic or epoxy adhesives, DO NOT allow flooring to have foot traffic for 24 hours.
-DO NOT allow use of heavy fixtures or rolling carts on the floor for 72 hours. - 2).
-If traffic is necessary, cover floor with approved plywood protection. - 3).
-When using spray adhesive allow traffic immediately upon completion of installation. - B. Perform a bond test before starting installation to confirm compatibility of adhesive and prepared substrate.
+When using TEK One[TM] adhesive, DO NOT allow flooring to have foot traffic for a minimum of 3 hours.
+DO NOT allow use of heavy fixtures or rolling carts on the floor for a minimum of 24 hours when installed dry-to-touch, for a minimum of 24-48 hours when installed tacky-set or a minimum of 48-72 hours when installed wet-set. - 2).
+When using TEK Five[TM] adhesive, DO NOT allow flooring to have foot traffic for a minimum of 12 hours.
+DO NOT allow use of heavy fixtures or rolling carts on the floor for a minimum of 24-48 hours. - 3).
+When using Prevail[TM] 4000 Epoxy adhesive, DO NOT allow flooring to have foot traffic for 24 hours.
+DO NOT allow use of heavy fixtures or rolling carts on the floor for 48 hours. - 4).
+If traffic is necessary, cover floor with approved plywood protection. - 5).
+When using TUF STIK 150[TM] spray adhesive, allow all traffic immediately upon completion of installation. - B. Perform a bond test before starting installation to confirm compatibility of adhesive and prepared substrate.
 Perform at least one bond test for each section of the concrete pour.
 Perform bond tests on the prepared surface with a 3' x 3' section of flooring.
-Allow a minimum of 48 hours and preferably 72 hours or longer before determining compatibility and bond strength.
+Allow a minimum of 48 hours before determining compatibility and bond strength.
 Pull up bond test areas by hand to confirm that the adhesive has a strong bond between the flooring and subfloor.
-If flooring is not strongly bonded to the subfloor additional testing is needed to determine why there is not a strong bond.
+If flooring is not strongly bonded to the subfloor, additional testing is needed to determine why there is not a strong bond.